 The Local Authority Designated Officer for Allegations (LADO) must be told of allegations against adults working with children and young people within 24 hours.
-This includes allegations relating to individuals or organisations using the school premises for the purpose of running activities for children (for example community groups, sports associations or service providers that run extra-curricular-activities).
+This includes for allegations relating to individuals or organisations using the school premises for the purpose of running activities for children (for example community groups, sports associations or service providers that run extra-curricular-activities).
 As with any safeguarding allegation, schools and colleges should follow their safeguarding policies and procedures, including informing the LADO.

-As with any safeguarding allegation, schools and colleges should follow their safeguarding policies and procedures, including informing the LADO.
-Chairs of LGBs should refer to this guidance if there is an allegation against the headteacher.
-This includes all cases that meet the harms threshold, where a person is alleged to have:
+Chairs of Local Governing Bodies should refer to this guidance if there is an allegation against the headteacher.
+This includes all cases that meet the harms threshold where a person is alleged to have:

 - behaved in a way that has harmed, or may have harmed a child - possibly committed a criminal offence against, or related to, a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
 This includes behaviour that may have happened outside of school, that might make an individual unsuitable to work with children, and is known as transferable risk.
 Where appropriate an assessment of transferable risk to children with whom the person works should be undertaken.
-If in doubt seek advice from the local authority designated officer (LADO)
+If in doubt seek advice from the local authority designated officer (LADO).